codedbycurtis/mvvm-framework/README.md

-# mvvm-framework
+# About
-Framework for developing applications with the MVVM design pattern.
+A simplistic framework suitable for developing Windows Presentation Foundation applications in C#.